Chung Keng Quee: Kwangtung and Teochew Cemeteries, Mount Erskine, Penang

-Kek Lok Si Temple/Pagoda, Penang
+Kek Lok Si, Penang

-At Kek Lok Si (Chi-lo Ssu/Jili Si), the Temple of Supreme Happiness, on an inscription in stone dated 1906 listing the particulars of donors, it is recorded that Cheng Ssu-wen (Chung Keng Quee) with honorary second rank, donated 6,000 yuan, the 5th largest donation.
-Another stone inscription, this one dated 1907 recording the origin and development of the temple, shows that Cheng Ssu-wen (Chung Keng Quee) was one of the six senior secretaries of the temple at that time.
+At Kek Lok Si, on an inscription in stone dated 1906 listing the particulars of donors, it is recorded that Cheng Ssu-wen (Chung) with honorary second rank, donated 6,000 yuan, the 5th largest donation.
+Another stone inscription, this one dated 1907 recording the origin and development of the temple, shows that Cheng Ssu-wen (Chung) was one of the six senior secretaries of the temple at that time.
 He was one of the five wealthy patrons from Penang whom Beow Lian convinced (between 1887 and 1891) to form the core support for the construction of the temple, after having selected the site in Ayer Itam.
-With this, Chung Keng Quee became a director or Da Zongli (Great Prime Minister) of the new temple.
+With this, Chung became a director or Da Zongli (Great Prime Minister) of the new temple.

 Perak Temples

-Chung Keng Quee was one of the principal donors to the construction of the Yueh-ting ku-miao/Sam-wang tien, Kamunting in the late 1850s and heads the list of donors for the construction of the Sui-ching po miao in Matang in 1883.
+Chung was one of the principal donors to the construction of the Yueh-ting ku-miao/Sam-wang tien, Kamunting in the late 1850s and heads the list of donors for the construction of the Sui-ching po miao in Matang in 1883.

-Supporting Associations
+Clan and dialect associations

 Chung Association, Penang

-The Teh Kongsi or Teh Si Eng Eong Tong (鄭氏滎陽堂 / 郑氏荥阳堂) or Zhengshi Ying Yang Tang in Penang was first founded by Chung Keng Quee (Zheng Jinggui) in Kimberley Street.
+The Teh Kongsi or Teh Si Eng Eong Tong (鄭氏滎陽堂 / 郑氏荥阳堂) or Zhengshi Ying Yang Tang in Penang was first founded by Zheng Jinggui (Chung) in Kimberley Street.
 Chung in the Hockien dialect is Teh.

 Penang Chinese Town Hall

 He became the prominent president (1881–1883) of the Penang Chinese Town Hall (also known as P'ing-chang hui-kuan P'I'I, P'ing-chang kung-kuan or its current official Chinese name, Hua-jen ta-hui-t'ang).
-Chung Keng Quee was a major donor towards the founding of the town hall (600 yuan) according to the inscription on a stone dated 1886 kept within the town hall.
+Chung was a major donor towards the founding of the town hall (600 yuan) according to the inscription on a stone dated 1886 kept within the town hall.

 Founder of the Guangdong Association in Taiping

-The Kwantung hui-kuan (Guangdong Association) along Temple Street in Taiping was founded in 1887 by Chung, Keng Quee and others as an association of people from Kuangtung (Guangdong) province in South China.
+The Kwantung hui-kuan (Guangdong Association) along Temple Street in Taiping was founded in 1887 by Chung and others as an association of people from Kuangtung (Guangdong) province in South China.

 Penang Tseng Ch'eng Association

 The Straits Settlements Factory Records show that the association was headed by Chung Ah Yat and had 16 members in 1825.
-It was largely an inactive association until 1849 when Chung Keng Quee and others put up a new building for it.
+It was largely an inactive association until 1849 when Chung and others put up a new building for it.